sf105/sttp-book/index.md

 ## Acknowledgments

 * Annibale Panichella: lecture on mutation testing
-* Wouter Polet: initial implementation of the online book
+* Wouter Polet: Jekyll implementation and initial transcripts of the lectures.
 * TU Delft's New Media Centre: video recording and editing